fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 cat_cols = [col for col in data.columns if col not in num_cols]
 ```

 First off, we drop the customer ID column because by common sense it should be of no value to the machine learning model.
-Then we define the columns that are categorical and numericals.
-Since the label encoder is utilized to process categorical data, only the columns with categorical data go through this process.
+We then define the columns that are categorical and numericals to separate them for processing.
+Since the label encoder is utilized to process categorical data, only the columns with categorical data will be processed by the label encoder.

 ```python